-Edwin lives with his father and his mother.
+In his home, Edwin helps by carrying water, washing clothes and making beds.
+He lives with his father and his mother.
 His father is employed as a laborer and his mother maintains the home.
-Edwin works at home carrying water, washing clothes and making beds.

 As part of Compassion's ministry, Edwin participates in church activities and Vacation Bible School.
 He is also in high school where his performance is below average.
 Soccer, basketball and singing are his favorite activities.

 Your love and support will help Edwin to receive the assistance he needs to develop his potential.
 Please pray for him.